375-351-Great Vocals

 Writer/Composer: Brian Holland / Lamont Dozier / Eddie Holland (1966)

 “Set me free, why don’t cha, babe / Get out of my life, why don’t cha, babe / ‘Cause you don’t really love me / You just keep me hangin’ on.”
-With these words we are caught up in the beginning chorus of the 2nd entry on our list, featuring America’s most popular female group of the 1960s.
+With these words we are caught up in the beginning chorus of their 2nd entry on our list, featuring America’s most popular female group of the 1960s.
 Diana Ross shines in this offering, and her sweet and pleading vocals here are sincere and convincing.
-This most popular girl group made music history by charting 12 number one hits, and many consider this number their best song.
+This most popular girl group made music history by charting 12 #1 hits, and many in retrospect, consider this number their best song.
 Some considered this Rock / Pop / R&B / and Soul, all rolled into one…Simply Marvelous and Unparallelled!

 370. DOWNTOWN (1964)